bpietravalle/fuel/README.md

 user | Boolean | adds a simple API for your app's user service (and session as well)

 ##### gps vs geofire
 These keys are confusing, and perhaps need to be renamed.
-Anyhow, in keeping with convention SRP, services that have geospatial data to persist and query are not responsible for actually executing the given queries/commands.
+Anyhow, in keeping with SRP, services that have geospatial data to persist and query are not responsible for actually executing the given queries/commands.
 So: